markaltmann/markaltmann.github.io/_posts/2020-04-19-Modern-Adblocking-via-DNS.md

 auto-activate false
 ```

-Now you only have to set the upstream DNS server in the PiHole to "127.0.0.1#5353
+Now you only have to set the upstream DNS server in the PiHole to "127.0.0.1#5353 and deactivate the blocklist rules (next dns does that for you and we cache locally...)

 ---